 People want to know what's actually happening

-in the election and how it will affect their lives.
+in the election and how it will affect their lives,

 They want to know whether this activity is worth

-because these people got elected or that law gets passed.
+because these people got elected or that blog is passed.

 People want to vote but if they can't relate to

 how their daily lives or the lives of people

-they're not going to show up.
+they are not going to show up.

-And if they don't know what to do,
+If they don't know what to do,